technoweenie/twitter-node/README.md

 ======================================

 [node-twitter](https://github.com/desmondmorris/node-twitter) aims to provide a complete, asynchronous client library for the Twitter API, including the REST, search and streaming endpoints.
-It a fork of [@jdub](https://github.com/jdub)'s [twitter-node](https://github.com/jdub) which was inspired by, and used some code from, [@technoweenie](https://github.com/technoweenie)'s [twitter-node](https://github.com/technoweenie/twitter-node).
+It's a fork of [@jdub](https://github.com/jdub)'s [twitter-node](https://github.com/jdub) which was inspired by, and used some code from, [@technoweenie](https://github.com/technoweenie)'s [twitter-node](https://github.com/technoweenie/twitter-node).

 ## 1.x